Filial piety in Buddhism: In canonical and post-canonical narratives

 A well-known story that expresses filial piety is the Buddha's journey to the second Buddhist heaven to teach his mother, who died when giving birth to him.
-It is found in both the Pāli commentaries Aṭṭhasālinī and the commentary to the Dhammapada, as well as the Ekottara and Saṃyukta Āgamas.
+It is found in both the Pāli commentaries Aṭṭhasālinī and the commentary to the Dhammapada, as well as the Ekottarika Āgama and Saṃyukta Āgama.
 (Note: See Xing (2016) and Xing (2012).
 The 2012 study specifies the texts.)
 On a similar note, the Pāli tradition relates how the Buddha teaches his father Suddhodana on several occasions, eventually helping his father to attain enlightenment.
 Further, the Mahāyāna tradition has it that the Buddha organizes a funeral ceremony for his father out of piety.
 The Buddha is not only depicted as showing filial piety to his natural parents, but also his foster mother Mahāpajāpatī.
 Ohnuma has argued that a major reason for the Buddha to allow his foster mother to become a full-fledged Buddhist nun, and thereby starting the order of nuns, was gratitude toward her.